Learning Outcomes

 The requirements for establishing this special relationship generally involve:

-- Assumption of Responsibility: The defendant must have voluntarily assumed responsibility for the statement, knowing it would be relied upon by the claimant for a specific purpose.
+- Assumption of responsibility: the defendant must have voluntarily assumed responsibility for the statement or services, knowing they will be relied upon by the claimant for a specific purpose.

-- Reasonable Reliance: The claimant must have actually relied on the statement, and it must have been reasonable for them to do so in the circumstances.
+- Reasonable reliance: the claimant must actually rely on the statement or services, and it must be reasonable to do so in the circumstances.

 Economic Loss in Wills